RowMax03/webserv/README.md

 - Handles file uploads.

 **Description:**
-This module is responsible for serving static files requested by clients.
+This module serves static files requested by clients.
 It reads the requested file from the filesystem, determines the correct MIME type, and includes the file content in the HTTP response.
 It also handles file uploads for POST requests by saving the uploaded files to the appropriate location on the server.

 **Key Functions:**
 - `std::string serveStaticFile(const std::string &filePath)`